Convolution of probability distributions: Introduction

+This can equivalently be written, using the common notation for convolution, as $f_Z(z) = (f_X * f_Y)(z)$.

 Example derivation

 There are several ways of deriving formulae for the convolution of probability distributions.
 Often the manipulation of integrals can be avoided by use of some type of generating function.
 Such methods can also be useful in deriving properties of the resulting distribution, such as moments, even if an explicit formula for the distribution itself cannot be derived.

 One of the straightforward techniques is to use characteristic functions, which always exists and are unique to a given distribution.